Ruins of Adventure

 As for everything else (“sentient” races, rulers, gods, and year-numbering systems) there is a plethora of linguistic variety in the Realms.
 There are racial languages and regional dialects, professional symbols and secret tongues.
 There are five “universal” written scripts, and as many differing individual languages as there are those to speak them.

-Most people north and east of the Sea of Fallen Stars are semi-literate, that is, they know enough of the written language to get by in their daily lives.
+Most people are only semi-literate at best, that is, they know enough of the written language to get by in their daily lives.
 The fact that written language is not universally understood accounts for many of the specialized sigils and runes within the Realms, as well as the popularity of bards.

-Literacy is most common among the upper and more professional classes.
-It is also assumed to be common among most adventuring companies, and considered as much a survival skill as trapping or swimming.
+Literacy is most common among the upper and more professional classes, but even then it is rare.
 Westgate, southern Sembia, and perhaps Hillsfar in the Heartlands and Waterdeep on the Sword Coast are predominantly literate areas.
 Elsewhere one must “trust to your tongue,” as wayfarers say.

-Common Tongue: Almost all intelligent creatures one might encounter can understand and speak common (the trade tongue of humans, spoken with little variance all across the known Realms), although they may pretend not to.
+Common Tongue: Almost all intelligent creatures one might encounter can understand and speak “Common”, a “trade pidgin” of humans, spoken with little variance all across the known Realms), although they may pretend not to.
 From region to region of the Realms, common may have different accents and slightly different vocabularies as it becomes influenced by other local human and non-human tongues.
 While a native of Thay will be able to communicate with a denizen of Baldur’s Gate, each will be aware of the other’s ridiculous accent.